tifuun/rai_smiley/README.md

 # File Structure

 The rest of this README explains what each file in this example repository does.
-The overall file structure looks like this
+The overall file structure looks like this:

 ```
 <repository root>